mediulus/Final-Project/DesignDocs/BetaSubmission.md

 # Key Updates/Changes From Alpha
 ## ListingConcept
 - Added editing functionality with syncs
 - Added deletions to the front end and syncs
 - Verified through syncs that users can only edit or delete their own listings
+- Added photo functionality: displaying, adding, deleting, editing

 ## RoommatePostingConcept
 - Added editing functionality with syncs
 - Added deletions to the front end and syncs
 - Verified through syncs that users can only edit or delete their own posts
 - Added many attributes and corresponding actions to roommate posting, including:
   - Start/end dates
   - Daily rhythm
   - Cleanliness
   - Home environment
   - Visitors
   - Number of roommates

 ## General UI
 - Debugged “My Postings” so it functions properly now
 - Design updates: click for more details about each post/listing
 - New layout for design
 - Added delete/edit password
 - Added show/hide password ability when typing it in
+- Added map view for housing postings

-## Photos for listings
+## Misc
-- Added photo functionality: displaying, adding, deleting, editing
+- Removed Reviewing concept because the idea of reviewing a housing posting doesn't make sense in such a design where postings are temporary for one summer, not recurring annually
+- Added filtering to better search for both housing listings and roommate postings
+  - Housing: can filter by price range and dates range
+  - Roommates: can filter by gender, age range, and city

 # Potential Improvements for Final Version
 - Better error message handling/displaying in front end